Application for Educational Benefits form

 A new application must be completed each school year.

+In order for Nutrition Services to process your application as quickly as possible, please fill out and submit the form online.
 Paper applications are also available at all the schools in the front office.
 Applications are available in English and Spanish.
 If you would like an application mailed to your house please call 651-621-6022.

 The Minnesota Department of Human Services is now offering additional funds for the families of children ages 5 to 18 who qualify for free and reduced-price meals.
 This new program, called Pandemic EBT (P-EBT), will provide $325 per child that families can use to purchase nutritious food for their household.
 Families with children who received free or reduced-price meals at school, and who were between the ages of 5 and 18 on September 1, 2019, may qualify.
 Benefits are available to two groups: